Skip to Content

 4. Rocky Mountain National Park

-Located in north-central Colorado, Rocky Mountain National Park is a major tourist attraction in the fall.
-September is a fantastic time to visit!
-There are fewer visitors than in summer and the main roads and trails are still open at this time of year.
+Rocky Mountain National Park in north-central Colorado is a fall favorite, and September is a fantastic time to visit!
+With fewer visitors than summer and all major roads and trails still open, it’s perfect for exploring.

 LEARN MORE: Rocky Mountain National Park Itinerary